kiarashvosough1999/CocoAttributedStringBuilder/README.md

 ## License

 CocoAttributedStringBuilder is released under the MIT license.
-[See LICENSE](https://github.com/Alamofire/Alamofire/blob/master/LICENSE) for details.